kozyakin/barnorm/README.md

 - calculation of the frequency of occurrence of each matrix from the matrix set in the corresponding extreme trajectories.

-A modified implementation of the max-relaxation algorithm described in the preprint [arXiv: 1002.3251](https://arxiv.org/abs/1002.3251) is used to construct the Barabanov norms.
-An improvement in the implementation of the algorithm compared to the test case described in [arXiv: 1002.3251](https://arxiv.org/abs/1002.3251) is achieved by using tools for working with polygonal objects (the `shapely` package in Python, the `polyshape` object in MATLAB), which leads to the possibility of iteratively constructing polygonal approximations of unit spheres of the Barabanov norms without loss of accuracy.
+A modified implementation of the max-relaxation algorithm described in the preprint [arXiv:2112.00391](https://arxiv.org/abs/2112.00391) is used to construct the Barabanov norms.
+An improvement in the implementation of the algorithm compared to the test case described in [arXiv:2112.00391](https://arxiv.org/abs/2112.00391) is achieved by using tools for working with polygonal objects (the `shapely` package in Python, the `polyshape` object in MATLAB), which leads to the possibility of iteratively constructing polygonal approximations of unit spheres of the Barabanov norms without loss of accuracy.

 The main scripts of the proposed set of scripts are